malee31/TimesheetManagementServer/API.md

 > - (500) `sync_failed` - Generic failure code.
 More specific codes added as needed

 # Auth notes
-As a side effect of revoke, all auth-related endpoints can fail with `error: "AUTH_REVOKED_BY_USER"`
+As a side effect of revoke, all auth-related endpoints can also fail with `error: "already_revoked"`

 # API Responses
-After consuming/checking the status of the request, deleting the keys `ok`, `warning`, and `error` should leave a standard response for the endpoint for storing in a variable or state
+After consuming/checking the status of the request, you may delete the keys `ok`, `warning`, and `error` to leave a standard response for the endpoint that you can store in a variable or state
 ```json
 {
 	"ok": "true/false",